sayedarehmat6-dot/Regional_Phenotype_Gene_Transfer_Study/README.md

 Run the notebook from top to bottom using the permitted input files.
 The notebook shows the data checks, cohort construction, model fitting, evaluation, statistical tests, sensitivity analyses, and figures in sequence.

-The Python analysis file in `code/` contains the corresponding standalone analysis implementation.

 ## Research status